imagingbook/imagingbook-plugins-all/README.md

 # imagingbook-plugins-all

+**NOTE:** This repository is currently frozen at Release 3.1 (imagingbook-common) and will be re-structured in the future (using modular Maven dependencies).

 This repository provides Java source code supplementing the digital image processing books by W. Burger & M. J. Burge (see [imagingbook.com](https://imagingbook.com) for details).